litherum/gpuweb/design/ShaderLanguageFAQ.md

 At this time, we expect at least three essentially independent implementations of WGSL ingestion as part of browser support for WebGPU.
-Independent implementation serves as an important check on the quality of the WGSL and WebGPU specifications.
+Independent implementation ensures that multiple people have looked at the spec very closely.
+Doing so shines a light on lurking ambiguity or gaps in the spec.

 ## What about my existing shaders, compilers, and other tooling?